 Once you are in the operating room and you are asleep, your surgeon may inject a blue dye (Isosulfan Blue/Lymphazuran) into the breast if needed to help visualize the lymph nodes.
-For more detailed information, refer to pages 112-114 in the book The Intelligent Patient Guide in the Breast Cancer Information Kit.

 Possible side effects

 The blue dye injection may cause urine and stools to appear bright blue or green and your skin and area around the incision line may appear bluish in colour.
 These effects are normal and will fade within a few days.